Kevinray-Lu/Trojans-Second-Hand-Platform/README.md

 ## Online Access & usage

-1. Access the web application at `https://trojan2hp.uw.r.appspot.com/`.
+1. Access the web application at [Google Platform](https://trojan2hp.uw.r.appspot.com/)

 2. Usage:
 - This app is not supposed to run without a local .env file for db connection.
 This is to protect online data access security.